 - Ability to connect to a global database

-With customer expectations and technology landscape transforming at a breakneck speed, organizations that are yet to hop on this change bandwagon will soon be forced to do so.
+With customer expectations and the technology landscape transforming at a breakneck speed, organizations that are yet to hop on this change bandwagon will soon be forced to do so.
 The ones that fail to adapt will lose their competitive edge.
+An outdated approach to document verification sometimes impacts companies’ bottom lines in dramatic, but unexpected ways.